UofT-EcoSystem/DietCode/README.md

 use the <img src="./figures/DietCode_text.png" alt="DietCode" height="16"></img>
 auto-scheduler framework.

+:point_up: *Please refer to the top-left corner of the README for the table of contents*.

 ## Prerequisites

 - Minimum Requirement: A machine with a modern NVIDIA GPU and GPU driver